As a vegan parent-to-be looking into feeding options, I came across a ton of information suggesting that soy formula is bad for babies.

 Potential dangers of soy formula

-Concerns about the effects of isoflavones on the reproductive health of animals date back more than 50 years ago, when it was first noticed that sheep and cows grazing on red clover — a rich source of isoflavones — were infertile (17, 18).
+Concerns about the effects of isoflavones on the reproductive health of animals date back more than 50 years ago.
+This is when it was first noticed that sheep and cows grazing on red clover — a rich source of isoflavones — were infertile (17, 18).

 Since then, several animal studies have researched the effects of isoflavones on reproductive and general health.
 Here’s a summary of the most prominent concerns raised: